 The lack of normalcy turned into guilt.
 I worried for my baby, who could not experience new things.
 I feared she would fall behind developmentally.
 We coped by taking long walks around the neighborhood, having outdoor visits with family, and even trying a virtual baby music class.
 I put a lot of pressure on myself to make things as normal as possible for my baby.
 Although on the outside, people told me I was doing my best, internally, I was struggling and felt completely isolated.

 In December 2020, my second baby was born.
 By this time, I was exhausted from constantly trying to entertain my daughter while working from home.
 The pandemic dragged on.
 Then I began feeling conflicted, because I wanted my kids to be outside as the world started to open up a bit, but I was also terrified of them getting sick since they couldn’t get vaccinated yet.

-Does any of this sound familiar?
-Here are my reminders for you…
+If any of this sounds familiar, here are my reminders for pandemic parenting…